RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/VPN_Server__Pritunl/Readme.md

 <img src ='Screenshots/Configurating_server_9.png'>
 And click **"Sing in"**

-### Change credentials:
+### :arrows_counterclockwise: Change credentials:

 Now, enter new User and Password:
 <img src ='Screenshots/Configurating_server_10.png'>
 After that, click **"Save"**

-> **But our server will change the Public IP every time the instance is restarted.
+:warning: **But our server will change the Public IP every time the instance is restarted.
 Let's give it a permanent IP Address.**

 Go to the AWS: